chetanyapr-sys/chetanyapr-sys/README.md

 ---

 ## About me
 I build end-to-end web apps with a focus on AI/ML integrations.
 From disease prediction models to real-time hospital queue systems — I love solving real-world problems with code.
-Currently in 2nd year at SRMS CET Bareilly, actively looking for **internship opportunities**.
+Currently in 3rd year at SRMS CETR Bareilly, actively looking for **internship opportunities**.

 ---